 I will never forget that answer and I honestly feel it broke down a virtual barrier and helped the team develop meaningful relationships outside work.

-That is what inspired me to create a deck of cards with calibrated questions that I could use at the start of every meeting.
-I have had some really good conversations thanks them and would love if you could try them out and give me some feedback.
+That is what inspired me to invest in icebreaker deck of cards with calibrated questions that I could use at the start of every meeting.

 There are some great free resources out there that you can download and start using straight away: